Fuwn/tama/README.md

 # 📺 `tama`

-A command-line client for navigating and watching anime from [Hiruki](https://hiruki.xyz)
+A command-line client for navigating and streaming anime from [Hiruki](https://hiruki.xyz)

+Tama allows you to view recent anime trends, search for any anime, and watch any anime directly on your local system in a trivial manner.

+Tama supports any video player and defaults to [`mpv`](https://mpv.io/), but optionally allows you to open and view anime in your browser instead of a local video player.

 ## Usage